-- D. The following constitutes the sole and exclusive method for resolving grievances between the parties covered by this Agreement and shall be followed in its entirety unless any step is waived by mutual consent: - Step 1 The aggrieved or the Association shall institute action under the provisions hereof within twelve (12) calendar days after the event giving rise to the grievance which has occurred, and an earnest effort shall be made to settle the differences between the aggrieved employee and the immediate superior for the purpose of resolving the matter informally.
+The aggrieved or the Association shall institute action in writing under the provisions herein within twelve (12) calendar days after the event giving rise to the grievance which has occurred, and an earnest effort shall be made to settle the differences between the aggrieved employee and the immediate superior for the purpose of resolving the matter informally.
 Failure to act within said twelve (12) calendar days shall be deemed to constitute an abandonment of the grievance.
-This step may be skipped if the grievance is due to an order or directive from the Chief. - Step 2 If no agreement can be reached orally within five (5) calendar days of the initial discussion with the immediate superior, the employee or the Association may present the grievance in writing within seven (7) calendar days thereafter to the Fire Chief or his designee.
-The written grievance at this step shall contain the relevant facts and a summary of the preceding oral discussion, the applicable section of the contract violated, and the remedy requested by the grievant.
+This step may be skipped if the grievance is due to an order or directive from the Chief.

+If no agreement can be reached orally within five (5) calendar days of the initial discussion with the immediate superior, the employee or the Association may present the grievance in writing within seven (7) calendar days thereafter to the Fire Chief or his designee.
+The written grievances at this step shall contain the relevant facts and a summary of the preceding oral discussion, the applicable section of the contract violated, and the remedy requested by the grievant.
 The Fire Chief or his designee may, upon mutual agreement, meet with an Association representative.
 The Fire Chief or his designee will answer the grievance in writing within ten (10) calendar days of receipt of the written grievance or meeting with the Association representative.

-Step 3 - If no agreement can be reached orally within five (5) calendar days of the initial discussion with the immediate superior, the employee or the Association may present the grievance in writing within seven calendar days thereafter to the Director or his designee.
-The written grievance at this step shall contain the relevant facts and a summary of the preceding oral discussion, the applicable section of the contract violated, and the remedy requested by the grievant.
+If no agreement can be reached orally within five (5) calendar days of the initial discussion with the immediate superior, the employee or the Association may present the grievance in writing within seven (7) calendar days thereafter to the Director or his designee.
+The written grievances at this step shall contain the relevant facts and a summary of the preceding oral discussion, the applicable section of the contract violated, and the remedy requested by the grievant.
 The Fire Chief or his designee may, upon mutual agreement, meet with an Association representative.
-The Director or his designee will answer the grievance in writing within (10) calendar days of receipt of the written grievance or meeting with the Association representative.
-Step 4 - Whenever the Director's position is being filled by the Business Administrator, a council member or the Mayor, or one of these serving as the Acting Director, skip the Director's step in the grievance procedure.
+The Director or his designee will answer the grievance in writing within ten (10) calendar days of receipt of the written grievance or meeting with the Association representative.

+Whenever the Director's position is being filled by the Business Administrator, a council member or the Mayor, or one of these serving as the Acting Director, skip the Director's step in the grievance procedure.
 If the aggrieved or the Association does not accept the decision of the Director or his designee, the aggrieved or the Association may present the grievance in writing within five (5) calendar days thereafter to the Business Administrator.
 The written grievance at this Step shall contain the relevant facts and a summary of the preceding Steps, the applicable section of the contract violated, and the remedy requested by the grievant.
-The Business Administrator may, upon mutual agreement, meet with an
+The Business Administrator may, upon mutual agreement, meet with an Association representative.

-Association representative.
 The Business Administrator will answer the grievance in writing within twenty (20) calendar days of receipt of the written grievance or the meeting with the Association representative.

-Step 5 - If the grievance is not settled through Steps 1, 2, 3 and 4, either party shall have the right to submit the dispute to arbitration, pursuant to Rules and Regulations of the Public Employment Relations Commission.
+If the grievance is not settled through Steps 1, 2, 3, and 4, either party shall have the right to submit the dispute to arbitration, pursuant to Rules and Regulations of the Public Employment Relations Commission.
 The cost for the services of the arbitrator shall be borne equally by the City and the Association.
 Any other expenses, including, but not limited to, the presentation of witnesses, shall be paid by the parties incurring same.